terablade2001/vp-cpp-template/README.md

 Things that are expected to be added in the project over time.

-- [ ] Document an example of adding and testing a new Module with GitLab CI.
 - [ ] GitHub CI pipeline (for offline runners)
 - [ ] Support for `info_(level,string)` macro
 - [ ] Update `vkpProgressBar` (resolve some issues)